-As of November 7th, the Standard newspaper reported an unfortunate and retrogressive trend where 31 public schools nationwide were burnt to ashes by students.
-Florence Mugambi also mentions this trend and adds that students are pressured.
+As of November 7th, the Standard newspaper reported an unfortunate and retrogressive trend where 31 public schools nationwide were burned to ashes by students.
+Florence Mugambi also mentions this trend and adds that students are under pressure.

 There's still a lot to learn and cover ahead of the national exams at the beginning of March 2022.
 In an effort to ease the pressure, the education ministry was forced to incorporate an unintended 3-day mid-term break starting on the 19th of November .
 Even then, Florence Mugambi maintains that this may not be enough and that the public school attendants remain at a disadvantage in terms of national exams preparation.

-Side considers education as a basic human need.
-Therefore, even though closure of schools in Kenya was circumstantial, the development of ICT infrastructure could have reduced the ensuing education inequality.
+Sida considers education as a basic human need.
+Therefore, even though the closure of schools in Kenya was circumstantial, the development of ICT infrastructure could have reduced the ensuing education inequality.
 This pandemic has definitely intensified the importance of ICT in development.

 This text was written by Lund Magazine Group.
 The group is independent from FUF: s Utvecklingsmagasinet.